v3nt/orbital-witness/README.md

 - filter table & map in realtime
 - no detail page, using map info window as very little to show
 - test issues - vitest, not used before and need to research config.
+  - Issues with vitest & Nuxt - unsolved, tests do not run